Charged-Particles/charged-particles-universe/docs/interfaces/ISmartWallet.md

 # `ISmartWallet`

-Manages holding and transferring assets of an NFT to a specific LP for Yield (if any),
+Manages holding and transferring assets of an NFT to a specific Liquidity Provider (e.g. Aave) for Yield.
+Smart Wallets are created by the Wallet Manager when an NFT first has an asset deposited into it.

 ## Methods